Funding: Opportunities Fund for Persons with Disabilities

 For all cost categories where travel costs are requested, applicants must indicate, in the Detailed Budget Description column, who in the project will require travel, the reason, the destination, the period, the transportation method (including tokens or commute transportation passes), the meals and the accommodation, if applicable.
 An approximation of the mileage required must be included, if applicable.
 Travel rates cannot exceed Treasury Board Secretariat (TBS) rates.

 Other Participant Costs

-Financial assistance may be provided to individuals to cover all or a portion of living expenses.
+Financial assistance may be provided to individuals through the recipient to cover all or a portion of living expenses.
 Assistance may also be provided to cover all or part of the incremental costs related to participation such as living expenses, disability-related supports and incremental costs, dependent care costs, transportation and accommodation costs.
 Provide a description of the type of assistance required and how many individuals it will benefit.
 Indicate how it is related to the individual's participant in the project.

 When completing questions 58-61 on the Application please provide budget totals for categories 1, 2 and 3.

 Any detail or additional information regarding the proposed budget that does not fit on the Budget Detail Template* (Appendix B) can be included in Question 64.